Book entitled “Abstract Reproductive as Productive Art”

 By Mirna Rudan Lisak, PhD

-Before the beginning Prof. Gašparović plays Scriabin’s composition Feuillet d’album
+Prof. Gašparović plays Scriabin’s composition Feuillet d’album Op.
+58

-Prof. Zlatko Kauzlarić Atač was the reviewer of my book, and his speech was published by the journal Words (the second reviewer was Prof. Bogdan Gagić)
+Prof. Zlatko Kauzlarić Atač was the reviewer of the art section, while the reviewer of the music section was prof. Bogdan Gagić

 I compare Pogorelich’s music interpretations with Picasso’s painting

-Prof. Gašparović plays the same Scriabin’s composition in a completely different manner, so it was announced that the music would be the same
+Prof. Gašparović plays the same Scriabin’s composition in a completely different manner

 Acknowledgments to the people and institutions that supported me, and I dedicated the book to my mother, Tatjana Valić Rudan, who was a concert pianist